Was expecting PM Modi to declare Mangarh Dham national monument: Rajasthan CM Gehlot | Politics

 ''Maybe, we asked for a lot.
 He (Modi) might have seen that politics is going on (on the issue), so wait for some time... today or tomorrow, the memorial will be declared a national monument.
 This is what I can say,'' he added.

-While Modi was addressing the gathering, comprising tribals, among others, at the memorial on Tuesday, the Press Information Bureau (PIB) tweeted that the prime minister has declared the dham a national monument.
+While Modi was addressing the gathering, comprising tribals, among others, at the memorial, the Press Information Bureau (PIB) tweeted that the prime minister has declared the dham a national monument.
 Later in the day, the tweet was removed.

+In its now deleted tweet, the PIB said, ''PM@narendarmodi declares Mangadh Dham as National Monument,#Rajasthan.''
+Rashtriya Loktantrik Party (RLP) MP from Nagaur Hanuman Beniwal said Modi has disappointed the tribal people by not declaring Mangarh Dham a national monument.

+He also targeted the PIB, accusing it of playing a joke on crores of people having faith in Mangarh Dham. ''BJP leaders were also continuously propagating this (declaring Mangarh Dham a national monument), but it was not done by the prime minister due to which there is a huge disappointment among the people of the tribal area,” Beniwal, whose party is a former ally of the NDA, said.

 ''For the last two years, there were problems in organising the fair due to Covid, but this year, tourists from the country and abroad will come and join the fair,'' Gehlot said.